 Olam’s buying network is vast.
 We directly source crops like cocoa and coffee from farmers based in developing countries who face inter-related challenges including low yields, low incomes, limited commercial skills and poor health.
 Supporting as many farmers as we can is not only the right thing to do, but makes business sense: If farmers grow more, at a better quality, we continue to satisfy customer demand for sustainable products.

-Now in its sixth year, the Olam Livelihood Charter (OLC) identifies holistic factors that impact productivity both within and beyond the farmgate.
+Now in its 7th year, and embracing around 445,900 smallholders, the Olam Livelihood Charter (OLC) identifies holistic factors that impact productivity both within and beyond the farmgate.
 The Charter’s 8 Principles tackle economic, environmental and social challenges including business management, empowering women, reducing child labour and building resilience to climate change.

 Only by fulfilling the requirements of all 8 Principles can a sustainability programme achieve OLC status.